christian-eriksson/weetee/README.md

 ```

 The `{{subject}}` and `{{body}}` should be defined by the user.
 To add the new and/or old IP to the email add `{{old-ip}}` and/or `{{new-ip}}` somehwere in the template. **Note** the space between the subject and the body.

+If the new ip is empty this likely means that the script cannot reach the
+`WHAT_IS_MY_IP_ENDPOINT`, this can have multiple casuse, like the service being
+down the router being turned off.
+If this happens regularly (for eaxmple
+regular restarts of the network router) we can choose to ignore it by setting
+`IGNORE_EMPTY_NEW_IP` (to anything, if it's there it will be regarded as true).
+Omit the variable if you want the default behavior.

 ## Example